Cinnamon and Kale

 What can I do with leftover cranberry sauce?

 If you don't want to freeze leftover cranberry sauce, try serving it with other meats, lentil burgers or roast salmon.
 It also goes well with cheese, so try a posh toasted cheese sandwich with a layer of cranberry sauce.
+You could also pop some in this leftover turkey cobbler.

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.

-Healthy cranberry sauce
+Healthy sugar free cranberry sauce.

-Healthy Cranberry Sauce
+Refined Sugar Free Cranberry Sauce

-Wendy
+Wendy Faulkner

 Print Recipe Pin Recipe

-Prep Time 5 mins
+Prep Time 5 minutes mins

-Cook Time 10 mins
+Cook Time 5 minutes mins

 Course Sauce